-- Mini Puzzle – There are so many different puzzles you choose from including magic snake puzzles, travel collectible puzzle (24 pieces), and 24-piece wild animals pack.
+- Mini Puzzle – There are so many different puzzles you choose from including magic snake puzzles, and 24-piece wild animals pack.

-- Mini Lego Set – you can find mini lego packs in check out aisles or something like these mini-builder sets would make a great option instead of candy or plastic junk in goody bags.
+- Mini Lego Set – you can find mini lego packs in check out aisles or something like these mini-lego builder sets would make a great option instead of candy or plastic junk in goody bags.

 - Rubix Cube – Give guests a brain teaser with a never-ending challenge of a mini rubix cube.

 - Card Games – Our family loves to play cards games and Uno, Old Maid and Go Fish are some of the easiest to start with.
 They also make great to give to kids as a alternative for goody bags!